Want

 Another martial artist - Shugoro Nakazato began studying Shorin-Ryu Karate as a student of Chosin Chibana (Hanshi Chibana lived to be 83) in 1935 at the age of 16.
 He is now ranked as judan (10th dan) and head of the Shorinkan Shorin-Ryu karate system at the age of 94.

-we think of karate-do.
+One of many paths on Okinawa.
+When we think of traditional karate, we think of karate-do.
 The way (or path) of karate.
-Photo by Jesse Bergkamp.
+Photo by Jesse Bergkamp. |

 A prominent Kendoka on Okinawa is Sensei Moriji Mochida who reportedly trains daily at the age of 90.
 Another Okinawan, Sensei Keiko Fukuda began studying judo in 1935 under Jigoro Kano, the father of judo, and has been training and teaching judo for many years.
 Sensei Keiko is a judan (10th dan) in judo and 99 years young.